-Easy Mexican Rice – Made in just one pot in 45 minutes!
+This easy Mexican rice is made in just one pot in 45 minutes!
 Full of flavor and so easy to customize.
 The perfect side dish for all your favorite Mexican recipes.

 I’m a huge lover of Mexican food and could literally eat it every day.
-There are so many delicious Mexican recipes, but this Mexican rice recipe is definitely one of my favorites.
+There are so many delicious Mexican side dish recipes, but this rice is definitely one of my favorites.
 It’s so easy and tastes super authentic.
-I also love Mexican street corn, enchiladas, carnitas and chicken tinga.
+I also love Mexican street corn and cilantro lime rice.

 One of my favorite side dishes to make is Mexican rice (also known as Spanish rice or arroz rojo).
 Whenever I eat out at a Mexican restaurant, I always have to order a plate.
 Just pass me the bowl and spoon and I’m happy.
 Anyone else the same way?
 Well now you can make it in the comfort of your own home. :)

 Mexican rice is also referred to as “arroz rojo,” which means “red rice.”
-The main reason that Mexican rice gets it’s red/orange color is from the diced tomatoes.
+The main reason that it gets a red/orange color is from the diced tomatoes.
 The tomatoes, along with the tomato juice, are added to the skillet and simmer with the rice for about 20 to 25 minutes.
 The color is really infused during this cooking time.
-The chicken bouillon cubes and cumin also add to the vibrant orange tone in the Mexican rice.
+The chicken bouillon cubes and cumin also add to the vibrant orange tone.

-The ingredients that you need in order to make this Mexican rice are so simple!
+The ingredients that you need are so simple!
 If you like heat, feel free to add more cumin and some minced jalapenos.
-I like to top my Mexican rice with fresh cilantro for some added flavor.
+I like to top mine with fresh cilantro for some added flavor.

 - Chicken bouillon cubes

 How to make Mexican rice

 - Soak the bouillon.
 Place chicken bouillon cubes in a bowl with the warm water.
 Microwave for 1 to 2 minutes to dissolve.